Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

   be collected and exported for the current request.
 If this header is not present or contains unknown value, timing information will not be collected for the current request.
 You can also specify a list of filters, separated by commas, to filter the scope of the time information that is collected.

-The following filters are supported:
+The following filters are supported for `X-Kong-Request-Debug`:

 - `rewrite`: Collect timing information from the `rewrite` phase.
 - `access`: Collect timing information from the `access` phase.
 - `balancer`: Collect timing information from the `balancer` phase.
 - `response`: Collect timing information from the `response` phase.
 - `header_filter`: Collect timing information from the `header_filter` phase.
 - `body_filter`: Collect timing information from the `body_filter` phase.
 - `log`: Collect timing information from the `log` phase.
 - `upstream`: Collect timing information from the `upstream` phase.

 - `X-Kong-Request-Debug-Log`: If set to `true`, timing information will also be logged in the Kong error log with a log level of `notice`.
 Defaults to